eternal-flame-AD/yume-pdq/README.md

 ## Design Goals

 Fit into an existing image processing pipeline rather than defining our own, if a server is processing UGC images they likely already are doing resizing, and adding a couple microseconds of CPU time per request can make a large difference vs. milliseconds for a high level API that takes arbitrary image, resize it (again, potentially doubling latency) and do a faithfully precise hash (drains more CPU time from the server).
+This also means `yume-pdq` is a low-level abstraction and you are responsible for bringing your own logic to get any data into the PDQ specification (512x512x1 grayscale image in the 0.0-255.0 range required by the library or 0-255 required by the CLI).

 Parallelize well up to the memory bandwidth limit.